Stagecoach South West: Services

 Operation of three park & ride services for Exeter started in December 2009 using 13 buses painted in special colours.

-In September 2013, two Stagecoach Gold routes were introduced in competition with First Devon & Cornwall's routes X80 and X81.
+Two Stagecoach Gold routes were introduced in September 2013 in competition with First Devon & Cornwall's routes X80 and X81.
 Running from Torquay to Totnes every 30 minutes they were to operate alternatively to Dartmouth and Plymouth.
-The service to Dartmouth has since been replaced by service 92 while the Plymouth service was renumbered 80 and lost its Gold status in September 2025..
+The service to Dartmouth has since been replaced by service 92 while the Plymouth service was renumbered 80 and lost its Gold status in September 2025.
+From Sunday 5th April 2026 service 92 will be replaced by an extension to service 7 (Exeter–Totnes).

 First Devon & Cornwall withdrew their network of services in Plymouth and South Devon from September 2015.
 Stagecoach acquired their depot in Plymouth along with its outstations in Tavistock and Dartmouth, and operated a smaller network of routes that First had withdrawn.
 The First park and ride fleet initially remained at Plymouth on hire to Stagecoach along with buses transferred from Stagecoach Manchester and Stagecoach East Kent as well as other locations.
 This was a temporary solution until 22 Alexander Dennis Enviro400 MMCs and 5 Alexander Dennis Enviro200 MMCs could be delivered.